nathanreyes/v-calendar/docs/guide/datepicker.md

 }
 ```

+### Selection Popover

-Next is an example of adding a simple popover to the dragged and selected date ranges.
+Finally, let's look at an example of adding a simple popover to the dragged and selected date ranges.
 Note that here we include the `day-popover` slot, and make sure to assign a truthy value to the `popover` property of the attribute.

 We'll first try to display the dragged range, then fall back to the selected range.